 - Professional oral communication (LICM501)

-Dr. Snieder also provide office hours (given below) for one to one discussions.
+Dr. Snieder also has office hours (given below) for one-on-one discussions.

 Or by appointment